 - Am I required to provide the accommodations listed in the email notice?

 - Yes.
 Students with disabilities are protected under Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA).
 These laws grant students with disabilities equal access to education.
-Faculty and staff have a legal obligation to provide the accommodations as outlined in the notice.
+Faculty and staff have a legal obligation to provide the accommodations as outlined in the formal accommodations notice.

 - A student has asked for accommodations midway through the semester.
 Am I required to provide the accommodations?

 - Yes.
 There may be many reasons why a student does not seek accommodations until late in the semester.
-Accommodations should be implemented upon receipt of the formal Accommodation Notice from the DSO and contact from the student.
+Accommodations should be implemented upon receipt of the formal Accommodation Notice from the DSS and contact from the student.
 Please note that accommodations are not retroactive and do not require any alterations or consideration to previous assignments or exams.

 - How do I know that the student really needs the accommodation(s) listed?